CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 1. Definition of security policies

-3. Reports, alerts and warnings about new threats and vulnerabilities in information systems, compiled from various reputable sources, including its own.
+3. Reports, alerts and advisories on new threats and vulnerabilities affecting information systems, gathered from various reputable sources, including its own.

 4. Research and dissemination of best practices in information security.

-5. Training and awareness-raising on cybersecurity for public employees with different profiles and levels of training.
-And training and awareness-raising for the general public.
+5. Cybersecurity training and awareness for public employees with varying profiles and levels of expertise, as well as training and awareness for the general public.

-6. Organisation of and participation in cybersecurity conferences and congresses.
+6. Organisation of and participation in cybersecurity conferences and events.

 5.2.
 Incident Response

-The CSIRT-CAN offers technical and operational support at the different stages of the incident management process: detection, analysis, notification, containment, eradication and recovery.
-This process includes evaluating and prioritising the available information (triage), validating and verifying it, gathering any additional evidence that may be necessary, communicating with the relevant parties and, finally, resolving the incident.
+CSIRT-CAN provides technical and operational support at the various stages of the incident management process: detection, analysis, notification, containment, eradication and recovery.
+This process includes the assessment and prioritisation (triage) of available information, its validation and verification, the collection of additional evidence required, communication with relevant parties and, finally, incident resolution.

-It also advises teams on the most appropriate actions to take, monitors the management of the incident and requests the relevant reports (those responsible for the organisation issue a Cyber Incident Report detailing its root cause, its cost and the measures the organisation must take to prevent future cyber incidents of a similar nature).
+It also advises teams on the most appropriate actions, monitors incident management and requests relevant reports (the responsible bodies issue a Cyber Incident Report detailing its root cause, its cost and the measures the organisation must take to prevent future cyber incidents of a similar nature).

 5.3.
 Incident Coordination

-CSIRT-CAN coordinates incident management with CCN and other national and international entities.
+CSIRT-CAN coordinates incident management with the CCN and other national and international entities.

 5.4.
 Monitoring

-CSIRT-CAN has implemented an Early Warning System (EWS) for detecting incidents in organisations within its community, developed by CCN-CEST.
+CSIRT-CAN has implemented an Early Warning System (SAT) for incident detection in organisations within its community, developed by CCN-CERT.

 5.5.
 Development of cybersecurity solutions and tools

-CSIRT-CAN promotes the development of solutions that guarantee system security and contribute to better cybersecurity management in any organisation.
-These solutions focus mainly on detection, analysis, auditing and information exchange.
+CSIRT-CAN promotes the development of solutions that ensure the security of systems and contribute to better cybersecurity management in any organisation.
+These solutions focus primarily on detection, analysis, auditing and information sharing.

 5.6.
 Forensic and malware analysis

-CSIRT-CAN has specialised equipment and personnel to perform forensic analysis of equipment involved in complex incidents.
+CSIRT-CAN has the equipment and specialised staff to carry out forensic analysis of devices involved in complex incidents.

-Similarly, CSIRT-CAN has the capacity to perform static and dynamic analysis of malicious code samples to generate detection patterns.
+Likewise, CSIRT-CAN has the capability to perform static and dynamic analysis of malicious code samples in order to generate detection patterns.

 Incidents can be reported via:

-• Telephone numbers provided during the membership process or incident support.
+• Phone numbers provided during the onboarding process or incident support.

-The CSIRT-CAN Team is not responsible for any misuse of the information contained herein.
+The CSIRT-CAN team accepts no responsibility for any misuse that may be made of the information contained herein.